 Table 13 shows Leisure Interest in Science (2.87) and table 14 shows Attitude Toward Science (2.81), falling within the high or positive range but are relatively lower.
 This suggests that while students enjoy learning science in school, they are less likely to engage in science-related activities outside the classroom, such as reading science materials, watching science programs, or conducting self-driven experiments.
 The moderate level of interest beyond formal schooling highlights a potential area for improvement.

-Table 13: Leisure Interest in Science
+Table 13.
+Leisure Interest in Science